craftyjs/craftyjs.github.com/tutorial/index.md

 The proposed way to structure the tutorials is to explain only one topic in each chapter.
 If other (perhaps more advanced) parts of Crafty are required to aid in examples and text, a reference should be given to a chapter explaining the topic in detail, and a simple explanation can be given in place.

+The bananabomber chapter was written by sorenbs a while ago.
+I have updated it and ported it to markdown to provide a starting point and quick syntax reference.

 ## Getting started

 * How Crafty works